kurianbenoy/kurianbenoy-website/_posts/2021-01-01-booksread.md

 - Leonardo Da Vinci- A life from beginning to End
 - Twinkle Digest
 - On Writing: A Memoir of the Craft - Stephen King
+- The Great Train Journey  - Ruskin Bond
+- So Good They can't ignore you - Cal Newport

 ## Currently Reading

 - High Performance Python Computing (rereading)
-- The Great Train Journey  - Ruskin Bond
 - introduction to deep learning, fastai, and PyTorch : Jeremy Howards & Sylvain Gugger (reading along with Study group for FastBook)